waiting-for-dev/devise-jwt/README.md

 ### Revocation strategies

-`devise-jwt` comes with two revocation strategies out of the box.
-They are implementations of what is discussed in the blog post [JWT Revocation Strategies](http://waiting-for-dev.github.io/blog/2017/01/24/jwt_revocation_strategies/), where I also talk about their pros and cons.
+`devise-jwt` comes with three revocation strategies out of the box.
+Some of them are implementations of what is discussed in the blog post [JWT Revocation Strategies](http://waiting-for-dev.github.io/blog/2017/01/24/jwt_revocation_strategies/), where I also talk about their pros and cons.

 #### JTIMatcher